 Some renters charge cleaning fees if the rig isn’t in tip-top shape when you return it.
 Always be sure to clean the RV you rent thoroughly and leave it in great shape for the next person.

-When you rent with Outdoorsy, you’ll automatically get up to $1 million in insurance protection.
+When you rent with Outdoorsy, you’ll automatically get insurance protection.
 However, there are additional policies you can purchase for added peace of mind.

 There are only two things certain when RVing: fun and taxes.
 You’ll pay taxes based on the state that you’re renting the RV in, even if you live in a different state.